nxt3d/ensips/ensips/hooks.md

 The client extracts:
 - Resolver function: `text(bytes32,string)` with node `0x3cc095850df077d28e76eff1780be94210150f8133638973c65687be10fc9a83` (namehash of `maria.eth`) and key `'proof-of-person:maria.eth'`
-- ERC-7930 address: `0x00010000010114a94391031FE20F77D63af0B4F817Dc4592b86BA8` (27 bytes, Ethereum Mainnet format per [ERC-7930](https://eips.ethereum.org/EIPS/eip-7930))
+- Resolver address: `0x14a94391031FE20F77D63af0B4F817Dc4592b86BA8` (20 bytes, Ethereum address)

 **Step 3: Verify the resolver address**

-Before resolving, the client verifies that the ERC-7930 resolver address `0x00010000010114a94391031FE20F77D63af0B4F817Dc4592b86BA8` matches a trusted credential resolver.
+Before resolving, the client verifies that the resolver address `0x14a94391031FE20F77D63af0B4F817Dc4592b86BA8` matches a trusted credential resolver.
 A third party registry can be used to check that the resolver is trusted and belongs to a known credential provider.
 The client checks:
 - Is this address a known, trusted resolver?
-- Does the chain ID match the expected network?
 - Should the client proceed with resolution?

 **Step 4: Resolve the credential value**